zu-greta/comp370/summary/370_summary.md

 4. Human test: use "expert" coders to evaluate typology on representative data (make sure it is generalizable and unambiguous)
 5. Does it work? (if not, go back to step 2. if so, move on)

-**open coding**: take smaple of data and code it, then look for patterns and create categories, review and iterate
+**open coding**: take sample of data and code it, then look for patterns and create categories, review and iterate

 **typology has to be**:
 - *comprehensive*: all data should fit into one or more categories. **do not** have a catch all others category - it can lead to confusions